Skip to content

 Erik Carter for The Trace.

-The Gun Violence Data Hub, an initiative from The Trace, provides support, resources, and reliable data to newsrooms, researchers, and the public.
+The Gun Violence Data Hub, an initiative of The Trace, provides support, resources, and reliable data to newsrooms, researchers, and the public.

 Help